tenet-ac-za/safire.ac.za-website/content/safire/news/safire-transition-plan.md

 Caveat: whilst transitional arrangements exist to ensure IdPs that have transitioned remain available in the full-mesh federations, no such arrangements exist for SPs.
 Thus once an SP is migrated, it will become inaccessible to IdPs who have not yet completed the transition.

-<del>New services and identity providers may only join the hub-and-spoke federation, and will only have their metadata added after the transition from full-mesh has been completed.
-</del>New providers are being taken on concomitantly.
+~~New services and identity providers may only join the hub-and-spoke federation, and will only have their metadata added after the transition from full-mesh has been completed.~~  New providers are being taken on concomitantly.

 ## 4. Individual transitions